lukerhansen/fully-fluent-reward-model/README.md

 This repo creates reward models that can:
 - **Score tutor responses** on pedagogical quality (engagement, accuracy, personalization)
-- **Enable best-of-N sampling** in your own code to select best responses
+- **Enable best-of-N sampling** during inference to select best responses
 - **Be used in DPO training**

 ##  Quick Start